 Obviously, you want to be selling what’s popular at any given time, or else perennial favorites that never go out of style.
 The success to finding winning products to market is to know what’s already selling online based on real-time data.

-Instead of using “best guesses,” you can pay a visit to Trending Products.
-This tool analyses billions of datapoints each day and uses these signals, together with ad data, to detect the most popular products based on current trends.
+Instead of using “best guesses,” you can use a tool called Trending Products.
+It will analyze billions of datapoints each day to detect the most popular products based on current trends.
 Trending Products give you a behind-the-scenes look at the best selling products of your competitors, in real time, so you can highlight those best sellers in your own store.

-I recommend choosing products with personal interest to you.
+Choose products that match one of your personal interests.
 You’ll have a better understanding of the market, and be able to write compelling product and ad copy.
 If you’re a rock climbing enthusiast, sell climbing gear so you can describe what’s superior about it, based on your own experience.
 After all, Shopify’s motto is “Turn your passion into a business.”

 7. Failing to optimize the user experience